 During the school term our 9:00am and 4:30pm services run a specialised children's program.
 After starting in church with the adults, children go to Kids Church (9:00am) or Kids Zone (4:30pm) to learn about the same part of the Bible as their parents, but in an age appropriate way.
 For toddlers through to the end of primary school.

 A Friday morning play group for preschoolers and their carers.
 We combine free play with music and story times.
 A great way to meet people in the community.
-The waiting list to join is currently closed but will reopen at 10am on Monday October 22, 2018.
-Just come back to this page and you will be able to fill in your details.
-We will then contact you when a place is available for your family.
+The group is currently full, but if you would like to be part of Friday Club in the future please provide your details in the waiting list.

 Epping Presbyterian is home to both Boys' and Girls' Brigades, for children 5 years and upwards.
 Girls' Brigade meets on Thursday nights, and Boys' Brigade on Friday nights.
 Brigades seeks to develop the whole person - physical, spiritual, intellectual, and social.